sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 for their own sake*: they are a guide only.
 Some rules are made to be broken too &mdash; relational databases should be 3rd Normal Form, for instance (not always).
-Some rules are more useful as you learn things and can be safely discarded when you know what you're doing too.
+Some rules are more useful as you learn things and can be safely discarded when you know what you're doing.

 **Rule 1**: The First Law: Nothing works First time
 ----